Knoll Family Collection

 Factory under Construction

-Knoll Factory Building as it looks today (2007) now owned by Hawker Beechcraft
+Knoll Factory Building as it looked in 2007 owned by Hawker Beechcraft

 Information provided by David Keith of the Kansas Aviation Museum